napari/napari/docs/explanations/rendering.md

 ## Chunk Size

 It's confusing but there can be different chunk sizes in use at one time.
-If using **Dask** it's chunks are often larger than the file format's chunks.
+If using **Dask** its chunks are often larger than the file format's chunks.
 This means loading one Dask chunk can cause many disk chunks to load into memory.
-We might choose our rendering chunks to be the same size as Dask is using, if we can even determine that, or we might chose a different size.
+We might set our rendering chunks to be the same size as Dask is using, if we can even determine that, or we might chose a different size.

 In the end there are two different types of speed: framerate and load time.
-Sometimes there is a tradeoff and we can speed up loading by slowing the framerate a bit.
-Hopefully we can come up with defaults that work well for most people, but we'll probably need to provide a way for the user to tune the chunks if necessary.
+Sometimes there is a tradeoff, perhaps we can speed up loading by slowing the framerate a bit.
+Hopefully we can come up with defaults that work well for most situations, but we'll probably need to provide a way for the user to tune the chunk size if necessary.

 ## Octree